 ➢ Each activity should: ❖ Have the date and assignment title. ❖ Have a clear and complete answer that explains your thinking and fully supports the response. ❖ Be neat and organized.

-Reading List:
+Reading List: (please note that the denoted ones are non-fiction)

 You Don't Have to Learn Everything the Hard Way by Laya Saul ***